AJ2401/Employee-Churn-Analysis-and-Visualization-with-Web-Interface/README.md

 ## **---    Execution of project.py   ---**

-   .&nbsp; Making Subprocess of Main Server which takes the Text File which Contains the HTTPS link for csv data.
+   .&nbsp;&nbsp;&nbsp; Making Subprocess of Main Server which takes the Text File which Contains the HTTPS link for csv data.</br>
-   .&emsp;Second After that it Goes to Internal Server where it is sending the Text.txt File to each Individual process to Process the data and give        desired output.
+   .&nbsp;&nbsp;&nbsp;Second After that it Goes to Internal Server where it is sending the Text.txt File to each Individual process to Process the data and give        desired output.</br>
-   .&nbsp;After Getting Desired Output it is Launching the Website "index.html" which shows the output in well structured manner.
+   .&nbsp;&nbsp;&nbsp;After Getting Desired Output it is Launching the Website "index.html" which shows the output in well structured manner.</br>

 ### **---    Clients/Client.py    ---**